FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-02/01-introducing-node.md

 Take a minute to **[read this link](http://www.diffen.com/difference/TCP_vs_UDP)**, for a good description of the differences between TCP & UDP, and how they are used.

 When you're finished, create a folder called `TCP_Service`.
-Inside the folder run the command `npm init -y`.
+Inside the folder run the command `npm init`.

 ---